jchris/stately/README.md

 ## TODO

-* Add NPM Package ceremony
 * Make state and type readers pluggable
 * Add ability to do pluggable channel-ack so you can have eg: concurrent CouchDB _changes handlers.
+* Add a _before hook
+* Test modifying the states after definition

 ## License